maintenance

 • Same tablets and disc work

-• Check manual for exact sequence
+• Check your manual for the exact sequence

 Bambino/Bambino Plus